 Mayor Baker thanked Jaymes Vettraino for his presentation this evening.
 He asked City Manager Nastasi if anything further is needed from City Council to proceed.
 City Manager Nastasi said on April 28th there is a Joint Special meeting with City Council and the Planning Commission to review the ground floor concept for the library and May 30th is the schematic design and cost estimate.
 He said there is consensus of City Council to proceed with a bond proposal for 1 mill or less for library, roads public safety and parks and recreation.
 He said they will have City staff start on community engagement and move forward to meet the tight timeline.
 He thanked Mr. Vettraino for the presentation and City staff for answering questions this evening.
 He said for City Council to reach out to his office should they have any questions.

-CVCIIII ig.
-The said for Oity Courion to reach out to his office should they have any questions.

 E. OTHER BUSINESS:

 F. ADJOURNMENT:

-The M leeting ADJOURNED at 7:47 PM.
+The Meeting ADJOURNED at 7:47 PM.

 Mayor Ethan Baker